This is the guide on how to download the Coral app, plus claim the current joining offer. Read on for reviews of what the app is all about.

-The simplest way to ensure that you get the free £20 bet for new customers is to follow the steps provided below.
-This takes literally a couple of minutes and will secure you the bonus on offer:
+The simplest way to ensure that you secure the offer for new customers is to follow the steps provided below.
+This should take literally a couple of minutes and will secure you the bonus on offer:

-1. Complete Coral’s registration page with your details to secure the offer (T&Cs apply, 18+, New customers only)
+Complete Coral’s registration page with your details to secure the offer (T&Cs apply, 18+, New customers only)

-If you prefer not to install an app (let’s face it, they are prone to crashes and take up valuable space on your handset), we like to simply use the Coral web version.
+If you prefer not to install an app (let’s face it, they are prone to crashes and take up valuable space on your handset), we like to simply use the Coral mobile web version.
 You can create a home screen link by tapping on the menu icon and selecting “Add to Home Screen” from the list of options.
 Tap Save once you’ve finished naming the shortcut if you want to call it a bespoke name.

 Using the Coral Mobile App